|Country Information & Lifestyle|

 Zao Onsen is a well known hot spring and ski resort in the mountains of Yamagata Prefecture.
 It is one of only a few places in Japan where juhyo or "ice trees" can be seen.
 Also known as "snow monsters", the trees take on curious shapes due to the heavy snowfall and freezing winds.
 The snow monsters form around the peak of the Zao Ski Resort and are usually most spectacular around mid February.
 Access to the monsters is provided by a rope way and a gondola for both skiers and non-skiers.
 In the evenings, the monsters around the summit are lit up to be enjoyed outside or from a warm seat in the cafe.

 Nikko is a town at the entrance to Nikko National Park, most famous for Toshogu, Japan's most lavishly decorated shrine and the mausoleum of Tokugawa levasu, the founder of the Tokugawa shogunate.
-Nikko had been a center of Shinto and Buddhist mountain worship for many centuries before Toshogu was built in the 1600s, and Nikko National Park continues to offer scenic, mountainous landscapes, lakes, waterfalls, hot springs, wild monkeys and hiking trails.
+Nikko had been a centre of Shinto and Buddhist mountain worship for many centuries before Toshogu was built in the 1600s, and Nikko National Park continues to offer scenic, mountainous landscapes, lakes, waterfalls, hot springs, wild monkeys and hiking trails.

 Nikko is located along Japan's Romantic Road, Japan's version of Germany's "Romantic Road", and leads over about 350 kilometers from Ueda City in Nagano Prefecture through the mountains of Gunma Prefecture to Utsunomiya City in Tochigi Prefecture.
 Various interesting towns, hot springs resorts and lots of natural scenery can be enjoyed along the Romantic Road, including the mountain resort of Kariuizawa, active volcanoes, the hot spring mecca of Kusatsu and the world heritage sites of Nikko.
 Due to a lack of convenient public transport along many of its sections, the Romantic Road has remained off the beaten path for foreign tourists.